45 Day Read The Gospel Challenge

 Reflection and Discussion: Something to think about.

-In the old days, people spent many hours in the kitchen cooking the day before Sunday.
-So they did not have to cook on Sunday.
-People were in church all day on Sundays.
-Today, a workweek is not as long, church services are not as long, and we have many modern appliances to assist in chores.
-In addition, businesses aren’t shut down on Sundays.
-Jesus established a new law on observing the Sabbath, as he is Lord over the Sabbath.
-Do you observe the sabbath?
-Think about it, regardless of church, do you set aside time to rest and be in God’s presence with prayer and worship?
+In the past, people spent many hours preparing meals the day before Sunday so they wouldn’t have to cook on the Sabbath.
+Sundays were often spent in church all day.
+Today, our workweeks are shorter, church services are briefer, and we have modern appliances to help with chores.
+Additionally, many businesses remain open on Sundays.
+Jesus established a new understanding of the Sabbath, reminding us that He is Lord over it.
+Do you observe the Sabbath?
+Regardless of attending church, do you set aside time to rest, pray, and be in God’s presence?

 Resources For This Lesson